 Lisa is cultural leader with a demonstrated commitment to advancing issues of equality and social justice.
 Her work encompasses theatre + event producing and directing, writing, facilitating workshops and speaking.

 For the past twenty years Lisa has worked in independent, subsidised + commercial theatre and events across the globe.
-From creating work for The Art Gallery of NSW to working on Disney’s The Lion King and from directing the live shows for the kids group Hi-5 across five continents to producing her own productions at Sydney Opera House.
+From creating work for The Art Gallery of NSW to working on Disney’s The Lion King and from directing the live shows for the kids group Hi-5 across four continents to producing her own productions at Sydney Opera House.

 Lisa brings a lens of inclusion to everything she produces and talks openly and passionately about the themes of her life and work in her speaking and writing.

 Lisa is currently Festival Producer for Sydney WorldPride.
 She is working with the team to produce a curated arts and cultural program in partnership with major performing arts organisations and independent artists, Pride Amplified – the SWP open access program – and a sports program.
 SWP will take place across greater Sydney from 17 February to 5 March 2023.